13 Best Non-Alcoholic Beers for Zero-Proof Drinking

 This super dark stout from California's Bravus Brewing has hints of chocolate, caramel and smoke for a super rich taste.
 It's less than 0.5% ABV and one can has 110 calories.

-This pale lager from the Netherlands is described as "sweet, grainy aroma with hints of lemongrass and husky corn," and has 80 calories per bottle.
+This pale lager from the Netherlands is described as a "sweet, grainy aroma with hints of lemongrass and husky corn," and has 80 calories per bottle.

 This NA beer from Germany is touted as an isotonic recovery drink that's loaded vitamin B9 to help support a healthy metabolism and support your immune system.
 One bottle has less than 0.5% ABV and only has 82 calories.